enoralecuyer/SMS_Delivery_Survey/README.md

 To test that your flow is functional, we are going to create a script in Python and use the Klaviyo API.
 * No need to create a new website, simply open your favorite web-based IDE (integrated development environment).
 For this project, I used [Replit](https://replit.com/).

-#### 6.1 Add a new user and trigger the "Fulfilled Order" metric
+#### 6.1 Add a new user and trigger the "Fulfilled Order" Metric
 * Open [Replit](https://replit.com/)
-* Choose Python as your language
+* Click "Create" and choose Python as your language
-* Import klaviyo and replace the private and public tokens with your own Public and Private Keys (see Step #3)
+* Copy/paste the script below and replace the private and public tokens with your own Public and Private Keys (see Step #3)
+* Click on the Run button to run your script.
+You will see a light brown arrow under "Console" if you script was successfully launched
 ```python
 import klaviyo